rishikkumar84a/rishik-blog/VERCEL_DEPLOYMENT_GUIDE.md

 3. Import your GitHub repository (rishik-blog)
 4. Configure the project:
    - Framework Preset: Select "Other"
-   - Build Command: Leave as default (Vercel will detect it from package.json)
+   - Build Command: `npm run vercel-build` or `npm run build`
-   - Output Directory: Leave as default
+   - Output Directory: `public` if it exists, or `.`
    - Install Command: `npm install`
    - Development Command: `npm run dev`

+   > Note: The configuration shown in the screenshot is correct and matches these recommended settings.

 5. Set up environment variables (from your `.env` file):
    - Click on "Environment Variables" and add the following: